Markku Jalkanen

 Markku Jalkanen (born 1954) is a scientist, biotech entrepreneur and businessman from Turku, Finland.
-He is the CEO of Faron Pharmaceuticals, a Finnish biopharmaceutical company listed on London's Alternative Investment Market.
+He is the CEO of Faron Pharmaceuticals, a Finnish biopharmaceutical company listed on London's Alternative Investment Market and Nasdaq's First North Growth Market.
 Jalkanen was the founding CEO and President of Biotie Therapies, the first publicly traded biotech-company in Finland.
 He is an advisor for the Finnish life-science fund, Inveni Capital.

 Education and career

 Jalkanen obtained a master's degree in Medical Biochemistry from the University of Kuopio, a PhD in Medical Biochemistry from the University of Turku and completed his post-doctoral training at Stanford University.
+He obtained the position of docent in Biochemistry from University of Helsinki and the same qualification in Molecular and Cell Biology from the University of Turku.